AAFC-ORDC-Crop-Bioinfomatics/rgaugury3/README.md

 A:Please use below citation.

 Li, P., Quan, X., Jia, G., Xiao, J., Cloutier, S. and You, F.M.
-(2016) RGAugury: a pipeline for genome-wide prediction of resistance gene analogs (RGAs) in plants.
-BMC genomics, 17, 852.
+(2016) RGAugury: a pipeline for genome-wide prediction of resistance gene analogs (RGAs) in plants. **BMC genomics****, 17, 852.